Jang Woo-jin: 2021

-Jang Woojin represented South Korea at the 2020 Tokyo Olympics after qualifying by virtue of being the highest ranked Korean player.
+Jang Woo-jin represented South Korea at the 2020 Tokyo Olympics after qualifying by virtue of being the highest ranked Korean player.
 In March, Jang played in the WTT Star Contender event at WTT Doha, but he suffered a disappointing round of 32 exit to Ruwen Filus.

 Jang lost 4–3 to Hugo Calderano in the round of 16 in the men's singles event in the Tokyo Olympics.